 - 1 cup boiled salad dressing

-- 1. Mix the flour, sugar, salt, and dry mustard in a saucepan.
+- 1. Mix the flour, sugar, salt, and dry mustard in a saucepan off the stovetop.
 In a small bowl, beat the egg yolks with the milk and vinegar.
 Stir the mixture slowly into the flour, whisking as you pour.
-Cook on the range over medium heat until the mixture is thick.
-Remove from the heat.
-Add the butter and stir.
-Cool to room temperature for serving.
-Cover and refrigerate the unused dressing.
+Cook over medium heat until the mixture thickens and remove from the heat.
+Add the butter and stir until incorporated.
+Cool to room temperature before using.
+(You can cover and refrigerate the dressing for up to a couple days.)

 - Make the salad

-- 2. In a large bowl, add the cranberries to the cooked chicken.
-Mix in the celery, salt, pepper, dressing, and chopped parsley.
+- 2. In a large bowl, toss the cooked chicken, dried cranberries, celery, salt, pepper, and chopped parsley.

 Hungry for more?
 Chow down on these: